 - Committed to inclusion and issues of social justice and equity

-- Able to work in a highly involved & busy environment dealing with a wide variety of challenges, deadlines and a varied and diverse array of contacts
+- Works in a highly involved and busy environment dealing with a wide variety of challenges, deadlines and a varied and diverse array of contacts

 - May work at a desk and computer for extended periods of time

-- Work primarily in a traditional climate controlled office environment
+- Work primarily in a traditional climate controlled classroom environment

 Shorecrest is a designated drug-free workplace.